SS Paris (1916): Engines

 Designed originally to burn coal, it was decided in 1920 to make her an oil burner, and she carried 6,161 metric tons of fuel oil in double bottom and special tanks.

 She had 15 double ended 8 furnace Scotch boilers, 17 feet 8 Inches diameter and 27 feet 5 Inches long, designed for a working pressure of 215 pounds and with a total heating surface of 37.620 square feet.
-They bum oil on the Howden system.
+They burn oil on the Howden Forced Draft system.

-The four Parsons turbines develop 46,000 shaft horsepower and drive four propellers.
-The high pressure and intermediate pressure turbines are outboard, one on each side in separate compartments, and the two low-pressure elements are side by side In the large engine room amidships.
-These two are used for maneuvering and the arrangement of valves.
+The four Parsons turbines developed 46,000 shaft horsepower and drive four propellers.
+The high pressure and intermediate pressure turbines were outboard, one on each side in separate compartments, and the two low-pressure elements were side by side in the large engine room amidships.
+These two were used for maneuvering and the arrangement of valves.

-Abaft the engine room is a compartment containing the electric plant, three turbo generators of 450 KW each and a group of reserve sets of 60 KW each driven by oil engines.
+Abaft the engine room was a compartment containing the electric plant, three turbo generators of 450 KW each and a group of reserve sets of 60 KW each driven by oil engines.

 Interior

 At the time of her entry into service, the Paris "was hailed as one of the most luxurious liners on the Atlantic with facilities that no other liner could claim."
 Paris's interior reflected the transitional period of the early twenties, between the earlier preferred Jacobean, Georgian, Baroque, and Palladian themes that were used in earlier liners built before World War I. Paris interiors were also a fusion of Art Nouveau and Art Deco.
-Many important early French Art Deco designers worked on the interiors and furnishings such as Louis Süe, Paul Follot and Rene Prou.
+Many important early French Art Deco designers worked on the interiors and furnishings such as Louis Süe, Paul Follot, René Lalique, Suzanne Lalique-Haviland and Rene Prou.

 The painter Albert Besnard decorated the dining room with "La Gloire de Paris" and Georges Leroux made a large decorative panel for the smoking room: "Le Jardin du Luxembourg".
 The painter decorator Adrien Karbowsky also participated in the decoration of the ship's library, without forgetting Lalique.
 The decorating architect Louis Süe participated in the decoration of this liner.

 The First-Class accommodations on Paris consisted of 141 single-berth staterooms, 163 double-berth, and 32 with room for 3 people.
 In addition, there were 89 suites consisting of bedrooms, drawing room, and bathroom.
 First-Class staterooms had novel features like private telephones, and most had square windows instead of portholes.
 The First-Class dining room occupied three decks at its center, with the main level on E-Deck and balconies on D-Deck.
 The room was topped by a softly illuminated glass ceiling and entered by means of an imperial staircase with a mirrored background.

 On B-Deck were a series of public rooms including two saloons, the main First-Class staircase, and a reading room and library.
 The forward saloon, called the "Grand Salon de Conversation", was 75 ft. long x 45 ft. wide, with a 21 ft. high ceiling.